 Core Values Shape Your Business’s Future

-Core values are important for businesses.
+Core values are essential for businesses.
 They guide decisions, actions, and culture.

 For example, values like Wisdom, Performance, and Love can build trust and success.
 Businesses should pick values that match their mission, vision, and goals, meeting the needs of employees, customers, and stakeholders.
-To keep core values alive, businesses can include them in hiring, performance reviews, and decision-making.
-This makes sure that values are not just words, but principles that drive success.
+Businesses can include core values in hiring, performance reviews, and decision-making to keep core values alive.
+This ensures that values are not just words but principles that drive success.

 How to Pick Your Business’s Core Values